CanArisan/Alfred/README.md

 	USERS=<Discord_name1:Real_name1,Discord_name2:Real_name2,...> // For all users in the guild PLAYLISTS=<Spotify_list_name1;Spotify_link1,Spotify_list_name2;Spotify_link2,...>

+images:

+Add a welcome image to be shown to new users joining your servers.
+Name it as:

+	Welcome.jpeg

-images: Add an image for each user in the USERS list above in this form:
+Add an image for each user in the USERS list above in this form:

 	<Real_name>.jpeg